-It’s a drug that is scary, both in composition and effect.
+Heroin is a deadly drug.
 Just a few uses can trigger an addiction that is impossible to shake without medical and psychotherapeutic treatment.
-If you believe that your loved one is abusing heroin, you have every right to be concerned.
-Continued abuse can lead to the development of an addiction, health problems, and a host of social consequences that are difficult to overcome.
+If you believe that your loved one is using heroin, you have every right to be concerned.
+Continued use of heroin and other opioids can lead to the development of an addiction, health problems, and a host of social consequences that are difficult to overcome.

-Learn more about heroin abuse treatment options today when you contact us at Black Bear Lodge.
+Learn more about heroin abuse treatment options today by contacting us at Black Bear Lodge.

-According to the National Institute on Drug Abuse (NIDA), heroin works by binding to the opioid receptors in the brain and affecting the user’s experience of pain and reward.
-That is, when under the influence of the drug, your loved one likely feels no pain and experiences a high.
-Unfortunately, the changes to the brain’s functioning also affects the user’s physical functions, depressing their blood pressure and their breathing, which can be fatal.
+Heroin works by binding to the opioid receptors in the brain and affecting the user’s experience of pain and reward.2When under the influence of the drug, your loved one likely feels no pain and experiences a high.
+Unfortunately, those same changes to brain functioning also affect the user’s physical functions, depressing their blood pressure and their breathing, which can be fatal.

-- Nod out as if they are falling asleep
+- Nod off as if they are falling asleep

 - Have flushed skin